dineshravisa-crypto/hackathon15122025/api/README.md

    }
    ```
 3. Click **Send**
-4. Data will use the Calculator tool and return: "The result is 10000"
+4. AgentEasy will use the Calculator tool and return: "The result is 10000"

-### Test 4: RAG - Ask About Data
+### Test 4: RAG - Ask About AgentEasy

 1. Create a new request: `POST http://localhost:8000/chat`
 2. Set **Body** (raw JSON):